-Community service volunteer work and economic self-sufficiency requirements mandate that each nonexempt adult household member (18 years or older) shall either contribute 8 hours per month of community service within his or her community, or participate in an economic self-sufficiency program for 8 hours per month (see 24 CFR 960.603(a)).
-The requirements can also be met by a combination of 8 hours of community service and participation in an economic self-sufficiency program.
+Community service-volunteer work and economic self-sufficiency requirements mandate that each nonexempt adult household member (18 years or older) shall either contribute 8 hours per month of community service within his or her community, or participate in an economic self-sufficiency program for 8 hours per month (see 24 CFR 960.603(a)). -The requirements can also be met by performing a combination of 8 hours of community service and participation in an economic self-sufficiency program.
 At least 8 hours of activity must be performed each month (see 24 CFR 960.603(a)).
 An individual may not skip a month and then double up the following month, unless special circumstances warrant it.
-The DHA will determine whether to permit a deviation from the schedule (see 24 CFR 960.605).
+The RHA will determine whether to permit a deviation from the schedule (see 24 CFR 960.605).
+The required community service or self-sufficiency activity may be completed at 8 hours each month or may be aggregated across a year.
+Any blocking of hours is acceptable as long as 96 hours is completed by each annual certification.